OtaoDavis/Load_Balancer_Project/README.md

 ![n2](charts/n2.png)

-For **server_count = 4** servers, the chart indicates that servers 2 and 3 handled over 80% of the requests collectively.
+For **server_count = 4** servers, the chart indicates that servers 1 and 2 handled over 80% of the requests collectively.

 ![n4](charts/n4.png)